Aurora-Modders/AuroraLoader/README.md

 # Features

-- Automatically updates Aurora and itself
+- Automatically installs, backs up, and updates both Aurora and itself
 - Browse mods on the Aurora Registry by type, version, and whether or not they've been approved by the developer
 - Validates mod structure and compatibility with your version of Aurora
 - Supports running Aurora with custom exe launchers, database modifications, and any launching number of utilities*